Solving Challenging Control Problems Using Two-Staged Deep Reinforcement Learning: Experiments

 \textbf{Motion Imitation MDP.} During motion imitation, our goal is once again to find an imitation policy that can mimic the given reference motion from the previous stage.
 We use the same state and action spaces as the baseline and exactly the same reward function used in the original DeepMimic~\cite{peng2018deepmimic} formulation.
 Additionally, we use a Butterworth filter to smooth our actions.
 For more details, please refer to the original paper.

-\textbf{Results.} As before, we compared the \emph{normalized} learning curves of our two-staged approach with the standard formulation in Figure~\ref{fig:learning curves}.
+\textbf{Results.} As before, we compared the \emph{normalized} learning curves of our approach (\emph{Ours}) with the standard monolithic formulation (\emph{Monolithic}) in Figure~\ref{fig:learning curves}.
+We did not evaluate \emph{PRM} because it generates undesirable trajectories with irregular footsteps in the high-dimensional state space.
 We set the same budget of $10$M time steps for both stages of our method and $20$M time steps for the baseline.
-Similar to the previous rocket navigation environment, the baseline failed to learn meaningful locomotion policies.
-Our method could find an effective trajectory during the motion planning stage and converts it to a control policy that works with full-scaled physics-based simulation with on-board sensors.
+Similar to the previous rocket navigation environment, the monolithic baseline failed to learn meaningful locomotion policies.
+Our method could find an effective trajectory during the motion planning and converts it to a physically-valid control policy in simulation.
 Please refer to Figure~{\ref{fig: laikago_motion_strip}} and the supplemental video for the detailed motions.

 Please note that our formulation has almost the same prior knowledge as the baseline, such as the footfall patterns or the desired speed.
 However, in our experience, the formulation makes a huge impact on learning results.
-In typical MDP formulations, the desired contact flags can only be exploited as the reward term that has an indirect impact on learning.
+In typical MDP formulations, the desired contact flags can only be encouraged by setting the reward term that has an indirect impact on learning.
 However, our framework allows us to directly couple them with the desired z positions of the feet.

-In addition, the motion imitation framework is known to generate a robust control policy by repetitively sampling around the given target trajectory.
+\textbf{Robustness of Learned Policies.} In addition, the motion imitation framework is known to generate a robust control policy by repetitively sampling around the given target trajectory.
 We checked the robustness of the learned walking policy by applying external perturbations.
-Based on our experiments, the policy can endure up to the $100$~N force for a duration of $0.1$ second.
-We demonstrate this in the supplemental video.
+The policy can endure up to the $100$~N force for a duration of $0.1$ second.
+We demonstrate the experiments in the supplemental video.